Skip to content

 4. Generate Excerpts

-5. A short excerpt is created from the first meaningful paragraph (ignoring TOCs and headings)
+5. Shorter excerpts are created from (near)first meaningful paragraph (trying to ignore TOCs and headings)

-6. This is used in search results and graph visualisation tooltips
+6. This then contributes to search results and graph visualisation tooltips

 7. Lemmatise and Tokenise Keywords